Q: How do we get to in-person summer camp?

 A: There is no shuttle from PCH.
 We may be able to help you find a carpool with other families in your area.
 However, you must complete all forms prior to sending your camper(s) with the carpool.
 If you don’t, your child will not be allowed to stay at camp.

 A: Some funding is available to cover gas expenses for families with financial need.
 Travel assistance may be requested when you submit your child’s registration request.
 Requests are reviewed by our staff prior to the camp session.
 If approved, travel assistance is provided after the close of the camp season.

 A: We will provide you with a map and directions to the campsite once your child’s registration is confirmed.

-Q: When do I bring my children to summer camp?
+Q: When do I bring my children to in-person summer camp?

-A: For all summer camp sessions, camper check-in starts at 9:30 am on the first day of that specific session.
-We ask that families plan to arrive no later than 10:00 am so that camp activities may start on time.
+A: For all in-person summer camp sessions, camper check-in starts at 9:30 am on the first day of that specific session.
+Families sign up for a specific arrival window for their campers.
+We ask that families plan to arrive during their chosen window so that camp activities may start on time.